Two Years After FBI vs Apple, Encryption Debate Remains - Slashdot

 Is it as lethal as getting shot by a criminal?
 No. Is it as bad as having a mean boss looking over your shoulder questioning everything you do to the point that you are afraid to sneeze?
 Yes, for some people the resounding answer is yes.

-Re: The cat is out of the bag (Score:2)
+Re: The cat is out of the bag (Score:3)

+No. The counter argument is, you don't get to control what math I do.
+Free country and all that pretend bullshit.
+So FUCK OFF.
+All your maths are belong to us.

+You do realize the number one killer of innocent people the last century was governments

 It is only still a matter of debate ...
-(Score:2)
+(Score:3)

 because bone headed politicians are still arguing about it.
 By 'bone headed' I do not mean so stupid that they do not understand that you cannot have secret back-doors (although there are undoubtably some that are that stupid), but 'bone headed' in the sense that they continue to want to get their way irrespective of the practical impossibility and regardless of the damage that it will cause.

-I suspect that some of them are playing a more subtle game, they secretly accept that it cannot be done but keep on p
+I suspect that some of them are playing a more subtle game, they secretly accept that it cannot be done but keep on pushing because they hope that the Tech companies will give way on something else that is more valuable to the politicians as a 'compromise' deal.
+Whatever this something else turns out to be I can guarantee that it will not be to your or my benefit.

+Posturing like this also makes them sound good to Joe Sixpack who does not understand, but like politicians who talk hard against terrorists, etc - ie good for votes.

 FULL 'MURICA (Score:2)